 Dave believed that all students, no matter their background or resources, benefit from participating in theatre.

-Summer Camp Scholarship Applications are now closed.
+Fall Applications are now open.

 A small number of full and partial need-based scholarships are available upon application for every tuition-based program at Studio 52 through the Dave Hart Scholarship Fund.